 - 2 large eggs

-- 2-3 tablespoons oil enough to cover the bottom of the skillet
+- 2-3 tbsp oil enough to cover the bottom of the skillet

 - Preheat the oven to 350 and place the rack into the lower third.